The program lod-tools is a tool that can be used by developers to interact with the Elody server.

 lod-tools generate-example-input-folder -f ExampleProgramInput

-lod-tools test-program-offline -p ExampleProgram -prep ExampleProgramInput -e ExampleExecutionFolder
+lod-tools test-program -p ExampleProgram -prep ExampleProgramInput -e ExampleExecutionFolder

 This compiles and executes the Program introduced in the Demo Tutorial on example data.
 If these commands all complete successfully, the folder ExampleExecutionFolder should contain several files: The two files from the ExampleProgramInput folder, a log file, and two additional output files that were generated by the program.